 Office Location: LT 3273 - Department of Languages & Literatures

 Dr. Geneva Cobb Moore is a Professor of English and Women and Gender Studies.
-She has received grants and awards from the National Endowment for the Humanities, the Paul W. Mellon Foundation, and the Fulbright Scholar Program.
+She has received grants and awards from the National Endowment for the Humanities, the Andrew W. Mellon Foundation, and the Fulbright Scholar Program.
 As a Fulbright scholar, she taught American and African-American literature at the University of Ghana.
 She has published essays and book reviews in Black Scholar, the Oxford Companion to African-American Literature, Auto/Biography Studies, Southern Literary Journal, and Inscribing the Daily: Critical Essays on Women's Diaries.
 Dr. Moore is an advisor for Gale's Literature of Autobiographical Narrative.
 "MATERNAL METAPHORS OF POWER IN AFRICAN AMERICAN WOMEN'S LITERATURE: FROM PHILLIS WHEATLEY TO TONI MORRISON is now published by the University of South Carolina Press, 2017, and is now available on Amazon and Google as well as USC Press."

 Larry Neuman, Ph.D.